James-Fleming12/EvidentialHDC/README.md

 ---

-## 3. Pillar 3 (primary): backprop-free active learning

-The framework's primary deployment path is active learning.
-The measurements that bounded the older "TTA-first" framing are what make this the right priority: a label-free signal can detect *which* points are wrong but not *what class* they belong to (the assignment wall), so the label-free thread is capped by its own ceiling, and only labels cross it.
-Active learning supplies exactly the missing class labels, on exactly the conditions where they are needed.
+## 3. Pillar 2: label-free test-time adaptation (raises mIoU on the healthy conditions)

+The first and simplest path is label-free prototype adaptation: on the conditions where the representation survives, re-estimating the prototypes from the corrupted stream (with no labels at all) raises mIoU, and on the healthy conditions it reaches the labeled ceiling.

 The first thread is robust feature-extractor training (Pillar 1), and it is the current focus.
-The second thread — adaptive prototype updates when necessary — is the label-free path that is engaged only where it is sufficient (see Section 5.5).
+The second thread is the gated prototype update: at deployment, the distance to the nearest clean prototype decides which points may update the prototypes, and the decoder re-decodes.

-What the measurements bound so far (full-coverage mIoU):
+What the measurements show about where this path works:

+- **The update operator is not the bottleneck; the condition is.** The naive EMA closes a third to three-quarters of the fog gap depending on the extractor, and BN-statistic alignment is the strongest label-free lever on every extractor (full tables in Section 6.4).
+- **On the healthy conditions the label-free path is sufficient.** Snow, wet_ground, motion_blur, beam_missing, incomplete_echo and cross_sensor sit at
+  or near their labeled ceiling with the label-free update, so no labels are needed there at all.
-- The label-free gated update is flat.
-Re-estimating the centroids from the distance-confident points reproduces the clean centroids, because the confident points already decode correctly and the far points that would move the centroids are exactly the ones the gate excludes.
-This is the assignment wall from the TTA
-  iterations: a label-free signal can say which points are wrong, but not what class they belong to.
+- **The label-free gated update is flat on the collapsed conditions.** Re-estimating the centroids from the distance-confident points reproduces the clean centroids, because the confident points already decode correctly and the far points that would move the centroids are exactly the ones the gate excludes.
+This is the assignment wall from the TTA iterations: a label-free signal can say which points are wrong, but not what class they belong to.
-- The only full-coverage gains come from true labels.
-The perfect-label oracle ceiling is about 0.15 on fog and 0.27 on crosstalk, and it is the same for every encoder, so only the encoder thread can move it.
+- **The only full-coverage gains on fog/crosstalk come from true labels.** The perfect-label oracle ceiling is about 0.15 on fog and 0.27 on crosstalk, and it is the same for every encoder, so only the encoder thread can move it.

-The measured facts line up for active learning as the primary path: the recoverable set of points is identifiable label-free, the recoverable points cluster by class in the local feature structure, and the full-label oracle is well above what any label-free update reaches.
-A small budget of labels, spent on exactly the ranked hard points, updates the prototypes far more effectively than any label-free signal.
-The robust encoder is what makes the selection signal informative and the ceiling worth reaching.

-[To be filled: the form of the active-learning framework and its activation policy, and where the label-free TTA path (Section 5.5) is engaged instead.]

 A design rule: prior correction and prototype updates must not share a pathway.
 The prior is an inference-time constant that shifts decision boundaries; it does